How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 The French Ministry for the Interior recognizes TEF Integration, Residence, and Nationality.
 Individuals must fulfill this condition to apply for a resident card or naturalization in France.

 It assesses French oral and written comprehension and expression.
-It only measures language skills rather than understanding France’s history, society, and culture.
+However, it only measures language skills rather than understanding of France’s history, society, and culture.

 You must achieve a minimum of A1 in all 4 sections to validate the citizen course.
 Also, A2 is for the resident card, and B1 is for the nationality application.